isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 Applicants should also possess at least one of the following criteria:

 -   At least 2 years of working experience (for applicants with a minimum of 3 GCE 'O' level credits).
--   At least 1.5 years of full-time working experience (for applicants with a NITEC in Community Care and Social Services).
+-   NITEC in Community Care and Social Services with at least 1.5 years of full-time working experience (including Industry Attachment)

 ### Target Audience